teo-cozma/Javascript/README.md

     - [x] Work on disabling buttons (step 12).
     - [x] Inspect step 8.
     - [x] Redo Javascript.
-        - [ ] Resolve technical issues with the multipliers (loading and incrementing).
+        - [ ] Resolve technical issues with the multipliers (loading and incrementing) ; pending.
     - [x] Compare Javascript codes (Brigita, David).
     - [ ] Compare and merge HTML files and apply CSS style.
     - [x] Appearance-wise : do we need the button tag for the cookie and cursor, and other buttons ?